Community Based Specialty Division

 Established in 1991, Five Acres’ Deaf Services program was the first of its kind.
 Today, Five Acres remains the sole provider of community-based counseling to deaf individuals in Los Angeles County.

-Deeply committed to effective communication, our therapeutic services are delivered by trilingual and American Sign Language-speaking professionals who understand the unique needs, strengths, values and culture of deaf clients and families.
+Deeply committed to effective communication, our therapeutic services are delivered by Spanish-speaking and American Sign Language-speaking professionals who understand the unique needs, strengths, values and culture of Deaf clients and families.
 Our therapists work directly with children, teens and their families/teachers to address issues such as depression, bullying, divorce, school tragedies and other crises.
 Therapy is linguistically and culturally sensitive, focused on improving relationships, reducing problematic behaviors and helping individuals express, cope with and overcome life’s stresses.
 Additionally, we provide consultation and referrals, parent education and client advocacy.
+To learn more about Five Acres Deaf Services, click here.